Charlie Spivak: Later career

 When the Spivak orchestra broke up, he went to live in Florida, where he continued to lead a band until illness led to his temporary retirement in 1963.
 On his recovery, he continued to lead large and small bands, first in Las Vegas, then in South Carolina.
 In Greenville, South Carolina in 1967, he led a small group featuring his wife as vocalist.
 She died in 1971 after a long illness with cancer.

 During this time, Spivak was also resident band leader for a restaurant-nightclub, "Ye Olde Fireplace", in Greenville, South Carolina.
 He played trumpet in the dance band that included a drummer, saxophonist, bass player and pianist.
 The band played standards from the big band era, but also took requests from the audience.

 Spivak continued to play and record until his death in Greenville in 1982, shortly after his 75th birthday.

 Family

 Spivak first married Freda Braverman in 1932.
 The marriage ended in divorce in 1947.
 He subsequently married his vocalist, Irene Daye, in 1950.

 He married Wilma (Dubby) Hayes in 1974 - the third marriage for both of them.
-She is still alive in Roanoke, Alabama.
+Wilma died in 2023.

 Spivak's eldest son, Joel A. Spivak, was a television and radio broadcaster primarily in the Philadelphia, Los Angeles, and Washington, D.C. areas.
 Spivak's younger son, Steven Glenn Spivak, is a public relations manager in northern California.
 Spivak's stepson, Kevin Ingram, lives in Greenville, South Carolina.
 He is the owner of The Charlie Spivak Orchestra.